 1. Postpartum Depression

 I suffered from postpartum depression pretty severely after the birth of my first child.
 At first, I refused to believe that I had PPD.
 But my midwife and doula finally convinced me that what I was feeling was much more than the “baby blues.”
-My doula suggested that I get in touch with a group of women who formed a Facebook Group and regularly met for playdates.
+My doula suggested I contact a group of women who formed a Facebook Group and regularly met for playdates.
 I was hesitant, but I did it, and a week later, I took my 3-month-old baby to her first playdate.
 My kid did nothing but sleep on my chest, but the women I met there changed my life.
 They helped pull me out of my funk and get me on the right path toward healing.
-I will be forever grateful to them for being my lifeline when I felt very lost and alone.
+I will forever be grateful to them for being my lifeline when I felt lost and alone.

 2. SAHM Isolation

-After spending six years as an attorney, becoming a stay-at-home-mom was quite a shock.
-I was not prepared for how isolating staying at home with an infant could be.
-It was easy for me to feel depressed, invisible, out of touch with the outside world.
-Having a group of moms that I could regularly meet with, if only for an hour once a week, was just enough for me to feel not so alone.
+After spending six years as an attorney, becoming a stay-at-home mom was quite a shock.
+I was unprepared for how isolating staying home with an infant could be.
+I quickly felt depressed, invisible, and out of touch with the outside world.
+Having a group of moms I could regularly meet with if only for an hour once a week, was just enough to feel not so alone.
 Plus, as I got to know my mom friends better, we started chatting via text or in our Facebook group, and when we were lucky, we met for mom’s nights out.